jrfferreira/git-overview/README.md

   $ git pull [remote]
 ```

-* merging branchs
+* merging branches

-Merge is useful to bring the independent line of development to other branch:
+Merge is useful to bring the independent line of development to other branches:

 ``` bash
   $ git merge [branch]